iamkhush/what-do-i-own/Readme.md

 For home related expenses - idea is to tie it to the "home / ghar" user.

 # Next Steps
-- reduce image size on server before processing
 - Create home page to show overall sumary
-- Add dependabot and other stuff for security
 - Open Banking

 # Deployment